Inference-Time Enhancement of Generative Robot Policies via Predictive World Modeling: World Model Learning

-\begin{remark}[Freeze the Noise] It should be emphasized that the single-step image predictor $f_\vision$ in~\eqref{eq:single-step-predictor} is ``stochastic'' where the stochasticity comes from the randomness in the initial noise $o_{t+1}^{\calT}$.
-In classical generative modeling, stochasticity is desired because we want the model to generate diverse images.
-However in our paper, we want to use the diffusion-based world model for control.
-That is, we want to understand the impact of the ``action'' on the future, rather than the impact of the random ``noise'' on the future.
-Therefore, we freeze the noise $o_{t+1}^{\calT}$ to be zero at inference time, which makes the world model deterministic---outputing the most likely future predictions (because $o_{t+1}^{\calT}=0$ attains the peak probability in the Gaussian distribution).
-In fact, without freezing the noise, \gpcopt does not work because the gradient of the reward with respect to the actions (\cf~\eqref{eq:ascent}) would be ``contaminated'' by the noise and thus does not guide online planning. \end{remark}
+\begin{remark}[Freeze the Noise] The single-step image predictor $f_{\vision}$ in~\eqref{eq:single-step-predictor} is inherently stochastic due to the random initialization of the noise $o_{t+1}^{\calT}$.
+While such stochasticity is beneficial for generative diversity, our objective is control, where we seek to isolate the effect of actions on future outcomes rather than noise.
+We therefore fix $o_{t+1}^{\calT}=0$ at inference time, making the world model deterministic and producing the most likely future prediction.
+Without freezing the noise, \gpcopt\ fails, as stochastic gradients destabilize the reward optimization in~\eqref{eq:ascent}. \end{remark}